Prostate & Kidney Cancer Treatment in Covington, LA

 What is Cryotherapy or Cryosurgery?

-The board-certified urologists at Louisiana Healthcare Associates provide cryotherapy as a treatment option for certain cancers.
-Learn about cryotherapy and call (985) 892-6811 to schedule your appointment today.
+The board-certified urologists at Louisiana Healthcare Associates provide cryotherapy as a treatment option for prostate and kidney cancer.
+If you would like more information on how the cryotherapy procedure works, please call (985) 892-6811 or request an appointment online to schedule your visit at our urology clinic in Covington, LA.

 How Cryotherapy Is Used